66,725 voters to participate in Plateau by-election – INEC - Vanguard News

 The Independent National Electoral Commission (INEC) says 66,725 voters will be participating in the by-election into the Pengana Constituency of Bassa Local Government Area in Plateau House of Assembly.

-Mr Osaretin Imahiyereobo, Head, Voter Education and Publicity of the Commission in the state, made this known to newsmen in Jos on Saturday.
+Mr Osaretin Imahiyereobo, Head, Voter Education and Publicity of the Commission in the state, made this known to the News Agency of Nigeria (NAN) in Jos on Saturday.

 The by-election scheduled for Aug.
 3, was necessitated by the death of Mr Ezekiel Afon of the All Progressives Congress (APC), who died just after he was declared winner of the election in March.